JNRAY/ZEPHYR/02-Sensor/02-STL-files/Readme.md

 * Color: white.
 * Infill: 20%.
 * Resolution: 0.2.
-* For intermediate level, Bottom and Sensor support, Supports: Yes.
+* For intermediate level, Top cover  and Sensor support, Supports: Yes.
-* For Top cover, Support: No.
+* For Bottom, Support: No.